 - Allows employees of one store in one area to access or update inventory data of another store in a different region in real-time using your devices.
 It eliminates manual data transmission delays that may happen if in-house server systems are utilized in other stores.

 DEAR’s Cloud-based inventory software will help your SME streamline the costs, improve the service, and expand the business.
-For more information about our software Contact Us or Get Free 14-Days Access.
+For more information about our software Contact Us.